alexisInSAR/EZ-InSAR/README.md

 ## 1.4  Acknowledgement

 We acknowledge that the open-source InSAR processing software and code used by EZ-InSAR are cited properly.
-EZ-InSAR is distributed for free under the [GPLV3 License] (https://www.gnu.org/licenses/gpl-3.0.html).
+EZ-InSAR is distributed for free under the [**GPLV3 License**](https://www.gnu.org/licenses/gpl-3.0.html).

 ## 1.5 Partners